apsu-software-design/password-validation-Toys0125/README.md

 This repo contains code for the password validator.
 The below questions should be answered regarding your submission!

 ## Did you find the JavaScript Learning Tutor useful?
 If so, what about the tool made it useful?
 If not, why not?
-> Answer goes here!
+> No Link in word document.

 ## Do you have any suggestions on how the JavaScript Learning Tutor might be improved?
-> Answer goes here
+> No Link

 ## Did you receive help from any other sources (classmates, etc)?
 If so, please list who (be specific!).
-> Answer goes here!
+> Google, W3Schools, and Microsoft wiki.

 ## Approximately how many hours did it take you to complete this assignment?
-> Answer goes here!
+> 1 hour

 ## On a scale of 1 (too easy) to 10 (too challenging), how difficult was this assignment?
-> Answer goes here!
+> 2

 ## Did you encounter any problems in this assignment we should warn students about in the future?
 How can we make the assignment better?